-Faculty
+Leadership and Faculty

-The Rutgers School of Nursing-Camden faculty are recognized experts in their fields of study and clinical practice committed to motivating students and fostering their academic success.
+The Rutgers School of Nursing-Camden leadership and faculty are recognized experts in their fields of study and clinical practice committed to motivating students and fostering their academic success.
 These dedicated mentors model resilience and encourage our students to identify-and surpass-their academic and career goals.
-Our faculty, comprising 33 full-time professors and more than 200 part-time lecturers, contribute to a campuswide climate of cross-disciplinary collaboration, engaged civic learning, and evidence-based research.
-At the School of Nursing-Camden, faculty are hands-on practitioners and researchers who investigate poverty and vulnerable communities; health promotion, disease prevention, health literacy; access to care; community-based research; and social determinants of health.
+Our faculty comprise of 33 full-time professors and more than 200 lecturers who contribute to a campus-wide climate of cross-disciplinary collaboration, engaged civic learning, best educational practice, and evidence-based research.
+At the School of Nursing-Camden, faculty are hands-on practitioners and researchers who investigate poverty, vulnerable communities, health promotion, disease prevention, health literacy, access to care, and social determinants of health.
+An up-to-date list of Leadership and Faculty may be found on the Rutgers School of Nursing-Camden website.